 Courses to help 16-24 year olds to get into work or further study are provided by Study Plus programme.
 Study Plus is a free course that will provide you with the right skills and training to get you into a job, an apprenticeship or further education.

-The next free Study Plus courses will be held on
+Find out when the next free Study Plus courses will be held on the Hertfordshire Adult and Family Learning Service website.